 (1) A person, whether or not a member of the co-operative, must give notice to a co-operative within 5 business days after becoming aware that the person has a relevant interest in the right to vote of a member of the co-operative.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

 (2) A person, whether or not a member of the co-operative, who has ceased to have a relevant interest in the right to vote of a member of a co-operative must give notice to the co-operative within 5 business days after becoming aware of the fact.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

 (3) Section 171 provides for the effect of a person having a relevant interest in the right to vote of a member of a co-operative.

+[Section 275 amended by No. 7 of 2016 s.
+200.]

 276. Notice required to be given of substantial share interest

 (1) A person must give notice to a co-operative within 5 business days after becoming aware that the person has a substantial share interest in the co-operative.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

 (2) A person who has a substantial share interest in a co-operative must give notice to the co-operative within 5 business days after becoming aware that a substantial change has occurred in the share interest.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

 (3) A person who has ceased to have a substantial share interest in a co-operative must give notice to the co-operative within 5 business days after becoming aware that the person has ceased to have the interest.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

 (4) A person has a substantial share interest in a co-operative if the nominal value of the shares in the co-operative in which the person has a relevant interest represents 5% or more of the nominal value of the issued share capital of the co-operative.